 Is a High CPU Temperature Dangerous?

-If you go above the CPU temperatures that were mentioned before, the short answer would be yes.
-But, how exactly is it dangerous?
+If you go above the average CPU temp while gaming, the short answer would be yes.
+But how exactly is it dangerous?
 For one, it can damage your system if it overloads.
 Although CPUs have built-in protection where the CPU will throttle when it experiences high CPU temperatures, you do not want to rely on that as it can cause some other problems as well.

 A perfect example would be experiencing a CPU bottleneck.
 Once your CPU throttles because of high temperatures, it will slow down and cause your programs to freeze because it cannot handle processing these services anymore.
 You will see your CPU usage skyrocket more than usual and become more inefficient.